IFRCGo/ecv-toolkit/app/_disease/disease-05_en.md

 - Do people always have enough food?
 - How common is breastfeeding?
 - Where are the local health facilities and services?
 (Include traditional and community carers.)
 - What are the community’s habits, practices and beliefs about caring for and feeding sick people in the community?
-Do women continue to breastfeed babies and infants when they are sick?
+When babies and infants are sick, do women continue to breastfeed them?
 - Where do people obtain their drinking water?
 Is the source safe?
 Do people treat their water?
 -	What sanitation facilities and communal latrines are available?
 Do people use them?
--	What hand-washing facilities are available?
+-	What handwashing facilities are available?
 Do they have soap?
 - Is a social mobilization or health promotion programme in place?
 - Is a vaccination programme planned or in place?
 - What are the community’s habits, practices and beliefs about hygiene, sanitation and water?